 “Wrongful termination” refers to the illegal firing of an employee.
 While this may seem like a straightforward concept, the employment laws in the United States can make it difficult to prove.
 Most employment throughout the U.S. is on an “at-will” basis.
-This means the employee can quit at any time for any reason or no reason at all.
-At-will employment also means that an employer can fire an employee for any legal reason or no reason at all.
-A fired employee may believe that his or her firing was illegal, but the determining factor is whether the employer based its decision to fire the employee on illegal grounds.
+This means the employee can quit at any time for any reason (or no reason at all).
+At-will employment also means that an employer can fire an employee for any legal reason (or no reason at all).
+A fired employee may believe that his or her firing was illegal, but the determining factor is whether the employer-based its decision to fire the employee on illegal grounds.

-Why Choose Rafii & Nazarian, LLP?
+Why Choose Rafii & Associates, P.C.?

-Why Do I Need an Attorney?
+Why Do I Need An Attorney?

-You may be able to navigate the case EEOC claims process on your own, and you will need to file a Charge with the EEOC before proceeding with your lawsuit.
-The EEOC must notify employers charged in this manner.
+You may be able to navigate the U.S Equal Employment Opportunity Commission (EEOC) claims process on your own, and you will need to file a Charge with the EEOC before proceeding with your lawsuit.
+The EEOC claims process must notify employers charged in this manner.
 You could also file a claim through a Fair Employment Practice Agency (FEPA), and these agencies typically “double-file” received complaints with the EEOC.

 California Wrongful Termination Laws